 Some malignant cells may get into a local small blood vessel (capillary).
 They may then get carried in the bloodstream to other parts of the body.
 The cells may then multiply to form secondary tumours (metastases) in one or more parts of the body.
 These secondary tumours may then grow, invade and damage nearby tissues, and spread again.

-Why do benign tumours not spread to other areas?
+Why do non-cancerous (benign) tumours not spread to other areas?

-Cells that make up benign tumours are different to malignant cells.
+Cells that make up benign tumours are different to cancerous (malignant) cells.
 Cells in benign tumours tend to be quite similar to normal cells.
 They do not invade local tissues.
 A benign tumour often grows slowly within a capsule or within normal cells which surround the tumour.
-A benign tumour tends to look and feel smooth and regular and have a well defined edge.
+A benign tumour tends to look and feel smooth and regular and have a well-defined edge.
 This is unlike a malignant tumour which may look craggy and irregular, and its edges tend to be mixed up with the nearby normal cells and tissue.

 Types of cancer